 When we turned west past the Dry Tortugas and into the Gulf the sea changed; it became completely docile, a lake on tranquilizers.
 There was no wind, no waves.
 There was no movement except for the path the ship cut through the water.

 At night the Gulf seemed like glass: a perfect mirror for the stars.
 We spent airless and mostly sleepless nights in hammocks on deck, hoping for a breeze and that the horn on the smokestack didn’t suddenly blow.
 It did.

 On the ship nothing mattered but how hard and well you worked.
 Get the job done, don’t let anyone down.

+I had signed on a Wiper, the lowest rung on the engine room ladder.
 It was a misnomer.
 My job was not to wipe machinery but to chip away the rust and the ancient layers of paint on everything you could see with a hammer and chisel.
 And then re-paint the bare metal with Red Lead.
 Red Lead was a rust-inhibiting paint.
-It was also health-inhibiting, noxious.
-In the dark claustrophobia of the engine room the fumes had nowhere to go but up your nose.
+It was also health-inhibiting, noxious, toxic.
+In the hot claustrophobia of the engine room the fumes had nowhere to go but up your nose.

 Work, eat, sleep; there was not much else to do.
 At the end of the day you climbed into your bunk and collapsed.

 Alcohol was taboo.
 Strictly not allowed on board.

 In Port St Joe, Florida, I watched a crewman struggle up the ladder dragging an enormous suitcase.
 Near the top it popped open and dozens of bottles of beer shattered onto the dock and into the water.